-Or if he is still struggling to understand how to stand up or move around, he might be quite frustrated and irritated.
+Your 8-month-old baby can be really fun to be with, practicing his or her new skills with great joy.
+Or if he/she is still struggling to understand how to stand up or move around, your baby might be quite frustrated and irritated.

-This is the starting point of some 18 months or so, when you will have to guard your baby very carefully.
+It is definitely time to start thinking about baby-proofing your home.
+This is the starting point of some 18 months or so when you will have to guard your baby very carefully.
 Time to start exercising!

 I can assure you that she preferred sitting up.
 Teething was never one of her favorite activities…

 The 8-Month-Old Baby

 Weight and height

 Keep in mind that every baby is different.
 The height and weight of babies that are the same age may vary widely.